mcmullengreg/mcmullengreg/content/posts/2016-04-01-open-graph.md

 ---
 title: Open Graph
 date: 2016-04-01
-categories:
-  - code
+tags: ['code']
 ---

-For April Fool's day we decided to "launch" a new major, [Emoji as a Second Language](http://www.xavier.edu/emoji).
+For April Fool's day we decided to "launch" a new major, Emoji as a Second Language (Defunct).
 Cute right?
 I thought so too, until the request came in for social share buttons.

 In most cases, you'd just use the default social share buttons, right?
 Right.